twilio/authy-python/README.md

 ## More…

-You can fine the full API documentation in the [official documentation](https://docs.authy.com) page.
+You can find the full API documentation in the [official documentation](https://docs.authy.com) page.

 ## Contributing